Glossary

 Consolidating debt or refinancing options, along with seeking professional financial counseling, can assist in managing bad debt.
 Utilizing strategies like the avalanche or snowball method can help pay down debt faster.

-The Role of Debt Recovery Services
+Debt Recovery Services

 When other avenues are exhausted, legal action might be necessary.
 Before pursuing this path, carefully assess the potential costs, time, and likelihood of success.

-How Bad Debt Affects Your Credit Score
+How It Affects Your Credit Score

 The Link Between Bad Debt and Credit Scores

-Bad debt can lower your credit score, affecting future borrowing ability.
+It can lower your credit score, affecting future borrowing ability.
 Understanding credit scoring models like FICO and VantageScore is essential.

 Steps to Repair Your Credit